How to Petition to Graduate

 Deadlines to Petition to Graduate

-Graduation Petitions should be submitted to the Student Business Center by:
+Graduation Petitions should be submitted by:

 Summer Graduates Last day of spring semester